How to Connect to SQL Server from Python

 Creating a new database in SQL Server

 We’ll use the BookStore database.
-To create it, you can follow Setting up a virtual environment
+To create it, you can follow this tutorial.

 Step 1.
 Create a project directory such as sqlserver-python: